Financial Aid Programs

 If the student has an approved appeal and is unable to meet SAP by the end of the subsequent semester, an academic plan may be developed.
 Academic plans are developed on a student-by-student basis and are designed in a way that, if followed, the student will be meeting academic progress standards by a specified point in time.

-A student on an Academic Plan may continue to receive financial aid as long as the student is meeting the requirements in the plan.
+A student following an Academic Plan may continue to receive financial aid as long as the student is meeting the requirements in the plan.
 Students must be enrolled in the exact amount of credits indicated on the Academic Plan in order for aid to disburse.
 Academic plans will be monitored at the end of each semester.
-Financial aid disbursements will not be released until the status is verified.
+Subsequent financial aid disbursements will not be released until the status is verified.
 If the student does not meet the objectives set in the plan, the student will return to an Ineligible Status.
 In order to revise an Academic Plan, the student is required to meet with a Financial Aid Advisor.

 Regaining Eligibility